William Matthews (politician)

 He was later elected from the sixth district of Maryland as a Federalist to the Fifth Congress, serving from March 4, 1797, to March 3, 1799.
 In this position he was both preceded and succeeded by the Democratic-Republican Gabriel Christie.
+He also previously ran against Christie in 1792.
 He is interred in his family's graveyard in Cecil County.